tybor/nextgen-gallery-voting/readme.txt

 * Fixed a broken close label tag that caused some issues with the drop down voting (Thanks to Mae Paulino for pointing it out)

 = 1.3 =
-* Fixed a bug the directed users to a 404 if using star ratings with pretty URLs enabled
+* Fixed a bug that directed users to a 404 if using star ratings with pretty URLs enabled

 = 1.2 =
 * Added the ability to choose to vote using 5 star rating